Basis matroids#

 False

-Return the list of bases of the matroid.
+Return the bases of the matroid.

 A basis is a maximal independent set.